Back to Learning Center

 2. Expand common abbreviations: "Intl" → "International", "Mfg" → "Manufacturing"

-3. Use OpenAI's API
+3. Use OpenAI's API to resolve ambiguous cases:

 Standardize this company name to its official form: "PWC Advisory Svcs LLC"